Laggan, New South Wales

-The village/locality has a small primary school, the Laggan Pub, a fine dining restaurant Laggan Pantry and a micro brewery Laggan Brewing Co.
+The village/locality has a small primary school.

 There are many historic buildings including the old police barracks c1837 and a rebuilt mill.
-Also there are the monthly Laggan Village Markets at the memorial hall.

 Laggan was founded for pastoral use, as well as a stop for convicts during the building of roads between Bathurst and Goulburn.
 The village is now a tourist attraction.

 Annual ploughing matches were held at Laggan in the 1860s.

-Hotels
+Historic hotels

 Rose, Thistle and Shamrock Inn

-One of the earliest hotels in Laggan was the Rose, Thistle and Shamrock Inn, owned by R. J. Sheriff, he had it up for auction in 1855, in which the advertisement stated it was a stone house.
+One of the earliest hotels in Laggan was the Rose, Thistle and Shamrock Inn, owned by R. J. Sheriff.
+He had it up for auction in 1855, for which the advertisement stated it was a stone house.
 Daniel O'Brien was the owner in Jan 1859, and by 1883 was granted the publicans licence.